PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Uncertainty of the Power Spectrum in simulations with fixed-and-matched initial conditions

 Our approach is to estimate directly $\sigma(P(k))$ as the standard deviation of the \textsc{FastPM} mocks and apply them for the parameter estimation using the full N-body simulation.
 However, this quantity is still noisy due to the limited number of mocks available to calculate it.
-Moreover, we still have the problem of how to obtain this quantity for those bins that are beyond the resolution limit of the \textsc{FastPM} mocks.
+Moreover, we still have a problem obtaining this quantity for bins beyond the resolution limit of the \textsc{FastPM} mocks.

-Therefore, we propose to fit the ratio $\sigma(P(k))/P(k)$ with a smooth function in order to get a less noisy estimate of the errors.
-For that, we measure $\sigma(P(k))/P(k)$ directly from the \textsc{FastPM} mocks (for the mass bins 3-10 from \autoref{tab:mass_bins} whose power spectra are consistent with the ones coming from the \pngsim) and we fit it to the following ansatz:
+Therefore, we propose fitting the ratio $\sigma(P(k))/P(k)$ with a smooth function in order to get a less noisy estimate of the errors.
+For that, we measure $\sigma(P(k))/P(k)$ directly from the \textsc{FastPM} mocks (for the mass bins 3-10 from \autoref{tab:mass_bins} whose power spectra are consistent with the ones coming from the \textsc{PNG-UNIT}) and fit it to the following ansatz that we find convenient after several trials of different functional forms:

-In \autoref{fig:4a_variance_from_fastpm}, we show on solid lines the fits of the \textsc{FastPM} mocks to the previous expression.
+In \autoref{fig:4a_variance_from_fastpm}, we show the fits of the \textsc{FastPM} mocks to the previous expression in solid lines.
 To extrapolate $\sigma(P(k))/P(k)$ beyond the mass resolution of the fast mocks, we fitted the three parameters $a$, $b$ and $c$ from \autoref{eq:sigpk_over_pk} we obtained as a function of the mass.
-For the parameter $a$, we use an exponential function and for parameters $b$ and $c$ we use a polynomial of order 2 as a function of $\log_{10} M_{\rm halo}$.
+For parameter $a$, we use an exponential function; for parameters $b$ and $c$, we use a polynomial of order two as a function of $\log_{10} M_{\rm halo}$.
 The extrapolations are shown in \autoref{fig:4a_variance_from_fastpm} as dashed lines.

-We will now adopt by the default the errors coming from the fit to \autoref{eq:sigpk_over_pk} for bins 3-9 and the extrapolation for bins 0-2 and 10-12.
-Nevertheless, we will check in \autoref{sec:bphi_vs_kmax} the impact of this assumption.
+We will now adopt by default the errors coming from the fit to \autoref{eq:sigpk_over_pk} for bins 3-10 and the extrapolation for bins 0-2 and 11-12.
+Nevertheless, we checked the impact of this assumption, as detailed in Section \ref{sec:bphi_vs_kmax}.